-This weekend has become an annual pilgrimage for us, and is always the highlight of our November.
-Over the past few years we have witnessed both the That’s Voiceover expo and the Voice Arts Awards emerge as industry-defining forces, where careers are advanced and talent dreams come true as they are recognized for their hard and often lonely work.
+This weekend has become our annual pilgrimage and is always the highlight of our November.
+Over the past few years, we have witnessed both the That’s Voiceover expo and the Voice Arts Awards emerge as industry-defining forces, where careers are advanced and talent dreams come true as they are recognized for their hard and often lonely work.
 The glitz and glamor isn’t everyone’s cup of tea, but I have come to see it as a much-needed boost for voice actors who are too often isolated in their booths, toiling day after day without recognition beyond that of appreciative clients.
-Our industry is packed with talent who deserve a moment in the sun, and the SOVAS weekend offers them just that.
+Our industry is packed with talent who deserves a moment in the sun, and the SOVAS weekend offers them just that.

 That’s Voiceover, held this year at the Sheraton Universal hotel for the first time, was a tremendous start to the weekend.
-Easily the best iteration to date of this event, a well-laid out space made for great networking opportunities throughout the day, and created a buzz and social dynamic that was a match for any event in the industry.
+Easily the best iteration to date of this event, a well-laid-out space made for great networking opportunities throughout the day, and created a buzz and social dynamic that was a match for any event in the industry.
 Packed from start to finish with quality content, including the voice of Bart Simpson, Nancy Cartwright, and dozens of other industry leaders, the sense of enrichment gained by the attendees was clear.
-For the fourth year in a row it was my honor to present the SOVAS Academic Scholarship, this year awarded to Paul Cartwright.
+For the fourth year in a row, it was my honor to present the SOVAS Academic Scholarship, awarded to Paul Cartwright this year.